DRMacIver/shrinkray/README.md

 Currently shrink ray is in a very alpha quality state.
 I expect it to mostly work for most use cases, but also is probably super buggy in ways I've not discovered yet.
 I encourage people to try it out, but also please let me know when it inevitably breaks, or if it doesn't produce very good results for your use cases.

+Additionally, this is a "prerelease" version in the sense that there is no official release yet and you're expected to just run off main (don't worry this is easy to do).
+Unfortunately that means I'll occasionally break things I didn't mean to.
+The goal is to have Shrink Ray on a more sensible release and development schedule by mid 2024 at the latest, but it's very much not there yet.

+All this being said this probably doesn't matter that much for the question of whether to give it a go.
+It's in the nature of test-case reduction that it doesn't matter all that much if it's bad, because it's still going to do a bunch of work that you didn't have to do by hand.
+Try it out, see if it works.
+If it doesn't, please tell me and I'll make it work better.

 ## Installation

 Shrink Ray requires Python 3.12 or later, and can be installed using pip.